-Creating markets and stimulating demand for green and circular products is key for accelerating the twin transition.
-The markets for green products are still underdeveloped both within the EU and globally.
+Creating markets and stimulating demand for green and circular products is key for accelerating the twin transition The markets for green products are still underdeveloped both within the EU and globally.
 Creating markets for green and circular products is the key step for large-scale green transition of the Ells Ecosystem.
-Actions under the Circular Economy Action Plan and the Sustainable Product this regard.
+Actions under the Circular Economy Action Plan and the Sustainable Product Initiative271 will be important in this regard.
 Public buyers can play a role in creating demand.